m5c/EthereumGuide/ethereum-guide.md

 *Note: When working on the main chain this step is not necessary.
 The main chain genesis block is hard coded into geth.*

 Navigate to your *ethereum base directory* and create a file named ```genesis.json```.
-Paste the following content into that file. **C&P is not enough, you still have to modify the content afterwards!**
+Paste the following content into that file. **Copy & Paste is not enough, you still have to modify the content afterwards!**

 ```json
     {